Solonarv/Flamefest/Ideas.md

 - fling out bolts of physical damage (shrapnel)

 #### Conjure Blade
-lvl 3 spell; martial conjuration metallic
+lvl 3 spell; martial enchantment metallic

 conjure a greatsword that you can use to attack your enemies. lasts N turns